 Lark Voorhies: Then

-Lark Voorhies (pictured above with cast-mate Dustin Diamond, who sadly passed away from cancer this year) played Bayside's fashion plate, Lisa Turtle, on Saved by the Bell.
+Lark Voorhies (pictured above with cast-mate Dustin Diamond, who sadly passed away from cancer in 2021) played Bayside's fashion plate, Lisa Turtle, on Saved by the Bell.
 She went on to roles in soap operas Days of Our Lives and The Bold and the Beautiful.

 Lark Voorhies: Now

-Voorhies has not acted much since the late '00s, but she did make a cameo in the show's reboot.
+Voorhies has not acted much since the late '00s, but she did make a few cameos in the show's reboot.

 Neve Campbell: Then